A Flexible Quasi-Copula Distribution for Statistical Modeling: Results

 \textbf{Simulation I:} In this scenario, we simulate datasets under the quasi-copula model as outlined in Section 5 and compare MLE fits under the quasi-copula model and GLMM.
-Figures 1-2 help us assess estimation accuracy and how well the GLMM density approximates the quasi-copula density.
+Top panel of Figure \ref{fig:MSE_of_poisson_and_NB} helps us assess estimation accuracy and how well the GLMM density approximates the quasi-copula density.
 As anticipated, the MSE's across all base distributions decrease as sample size increases.
 For data simulated under the quasi-copula model, quasi-copula mean squared errors (MSE) are generally lower than GLMM MSE's.
 GLMM estimated variance components are often zero and stay relatively constant across sample sizes.
 This confirms the fact that the two models are different in how they handle random effects, particularly with larger sampling units ($d_i > 2$).

 \textbf{Simulation II:} In the second simulation scenario, we generate data\-sets under the random intercept Poisson GLMM and compare MLE fits delivered by the two models.
-Figures 3-6 now shed light on how well the quasi-copula density approximates the GLMM density under different magnitudes of the variance components.
+Bottom panel of Figure \ref{fig:MSE_of_poisson_and_NB} now shed light on how well the quasi-copula density approximates the GLMM density under different magnitudes of the variance components.
 As expected, MSE's under GLMM analysis are now generally lower than those under quasi-copula analysis.
-For the Poisson and negative binomial base distributions with $\theta_{\text{true}} = 0.05$, Figures 3-4 indicate biases for the quasi-copula estimates of $(\bbeta, \btheta)$ for larger sampling units $(d_i > 2)$ up to sample size $n = 10,000$.
-However in Figures 5-6, where the variance component $\theta_{\text{true}} = 0.01$ is smaller, we no longer observe biased estimates for $(\bbeta, \btheta)$.
+For the Poisson and negative binomial base distributions with $\theta_{\text{true}} = 0.05$, the bottom panel of Figure \ref{fig:MSE_of_poisson_and_NB} indicate biases for the quasi-copula estimates of $(\bbeta, \btheta)$ for larger sampling units $(d_i > 2)$ up to sample size $n = 10,000$ similar to the bias observed for $\hat{\btheta}$ in the Poisson GLMM example on top panel.

-\subsubsection{Run Times}
+\subsection{Run Times}

+Run times under simulation I and II are comparable.
+Table \ref{tab:table1} presents average run times and their standard errors in seconds for $100$ replicates under simulation II with $\theta_{\text{true}} = 0.01$.
+All computer runs were performed on a standard 2.3 GHz Intel i9 CPU with 8 cores.
+Runtimes for the quasi-copula model are presented given multi-threading across 8 cores.
+We note the current version of {\rm MixedModels.jl} does not allow for multi-threading across multiple cores.